 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

-A concise and factual abstract is required.
+A concise and factual abstract is required, maximum length 300 words.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself (and then later again when used in the text, see Abbreviations).

 Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.